 Most of the visitors went home with the feeling they had seen a pretty good Schnabel.
 That same year there was the large “Zeitgeist” exhibition in Berlin, curated by Norman Rosenthal and Christos Joachimides.
 The Berlin artists always made fun of us, saying we artists in Cologne couldn’t paint.
 So I thought, when I exhibit in Berlin, I’ll show them that I’m able to learn it pretty quickly.
 I had some time before the exhibition and I watched exactly how they did it: the line has to be like this and this, it has to drip here and here.
-And then I showed three paintings in the Gropius Building in the style of Helmut Middendorf, who was very hip at the time.
+And then I showed three paintings in the Martin-Gropius Bau in the style of Helmut Middendorf, who was very hip at the time.
 At the opening, Middendorf was distraught because he kept getting congratulated for my paintings.

 When did you realize that you demanded too much of collectors and gallery owners?

 I never thought about the question like that.
-I found myself yearning for someone who shared my visions, went every step of the way with me; someone like Bruno Bischofberger would be for me later. i always have to feel total enthusiasm for what I am doing and it lessens with repetition.
+I found myself yearning for someone who shared my visions, went every step of the way with me; someone like Bruno Bischofberger would be for me later.
+I always have to feel total enthusiasm for what I am doing and it lessens with repetition.
 When I have a new style or a new technique, I almost have a heart attack because it is so exciting.
 But it doesn’t usually last very long.
 It’s like that with sex; I can’t be together with a woman for more than three months either.
 It is totally unimaginable for me to be with a woman for ten years and still have sex with her.
 To apply that to my situation as an artist, it means I have no choice.

 When and why was there a falling out between you and Paul Maenz?
 He stuck it out with you for a pretty long time.

 That was in 1988, one year after the Sonnabend show.
 I did something there that I would strongly recommend to postconceptual artists today: I left the city.
-I left my apparatus behind, my assistants and the people that were always around me, and I went to the Canary Islands.
+I left my apparatus behind, my assistants, and the people that were always around me, and I went to the Canary Islands.
 I bought a house there and created a kind of impressionist concentration camp, the horror vision of every conceptualist – an easel, oil paints, and into nature.
 And I always had three or four naked women that I was constantly sketching.
 I went a little bit crazy at the time.
 I was really absolutely obsessed with becoming an impressionist.